Sumatran orangutan: Threats

 Sumatrans encounter threats such as logging (both legal and illegal), wholesale conversion of forest to agricultural land and oil palm plantations, and fragmentation by roads.
 Oil companies use a method of deforestation to re-use land for palm oil.
 This land is taken from the forest in which Sumatran orangutans live.
 An assessment of forest loss in the 1990s concluded that forests supporting at least 1,000 orangutans were lost each year within the Leuser Ecosystem alone.

 As of 2017, approximately 82.5% of the Sumatran orangutan population was strictly confined to the northernmost tip of the island, in the Aceh Province.
 Orangutans are rarely, if ever, found south of the Simpang Kanan River on Sumatra's west side or south of the Asahan River on the east side.
 The Pakpak Barat population in particular is the only Sumatran population predicted to be able to sustain orangutans in the long run, given the current effects of habitat displacement and human impact.

 While poaching generally is not a huge problem for the Sumatrans, occasional local hunting does decrease the population size.
 They have been hunted in the Northern Sumatra in the past as targets for food; although deliberate attempts to hunt the Sumatrans are rare nowadays, locals such as the Batak people are known to eat almost all vertebrates in their area.
 Additionally, the Sumatrans are treated as pests by Sumatran farmers, becoming targets of elimination if they are seen damaging or stealing crops.
 For commercial aspects, hunts for both dead or live specimens have also been recorded as an effect of the demand by European and North American zoos and institutions throughout the 20th century.

 Sumatran orangutans have developed a highly functioning cardiovascular system.
 However, with this development of hugely improved air sacs in their lungs, air sacculitis has become more prevalent among orangutans in this species.
 Air sacculitis is similar to streptococcal infection, e.g. strep throat in Homo sapiens.
-The bacterial infection is becoming increasing common in captive orangutans, due to the fact that they are exposed to the human strain of Streptococcus in captivity.
+The bacterial infection is becoming increasingly common in captive orangutans, due to the fact that they are exposed to the human strain of Streptococcus in captivity.
 At first, both strains are treated and cured with antibiotics along with rest.
 Yet, in 2014, a Sumatran orangutan, ten years in captivity, was the first of its species to die from Streptococcus anginosus.
 This remains the only known case, but raises the question of why the known human cure for Streptococcus was ineffective in this case.